-- (b) Unless determined otherwise by a Controlling Body, the Superseded Policies, Regulations and Guidelines will have no further force or effect. - (c) All AFL issued policies, regulations and guidelines other than the Superseded Policies, Regulations and Guidelines in effect at the date of this Policy Handbook, some of which are incorporated by reference in this Policy handbook, remain in full force and effect unless determined otherwise by the AFL.
+- (b) The Superseded Policies, Regulations and Guidelines have no further force or effect. - (c) All AFL issued policies, regulations and guidelines other than the Superseded Policies, Regulations and Guidelines in effect at the date of this Policy Handbook, some of which are incorporated by reference in this Policy handbook, remain in full force and effect unless determined otherwise by the AFL.